 A tour of “the mountain” isn’t complete without a stop at Smith House, a charming stone farmhouse just down from the Mount Royal Chalet and Belvedere Kondiaronk.

-Built in 1858, this example of neo-classical rural architecture was once the home of a wealthy merchant and businessman.
+Built in 1858, this example of neoclassical rural architecture was once the home of a wealthy merchant and businessman by the name of Hosea Ballou Smith.
 At the time, Mount Royal was indeed an oasis of freshness and tranquility sought by the bourgeois who wanted to get away from the polluted and overcrowded St. Lawrence bank.
-It was acquired by the City on Montréal some fourteen years later for the creation of a park, and went on to serve as park superintendent residence, art centre, and hunting and nature museum.
+It was acquired by the City on Montréal some fourteen years later for the creation of a park, and went on to serve as park superintendent residence, police and first aid station, art centre, and hunting and nature museum.